Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/3-use-secret-in-dapr-component.md

 ---
-title: Reference a secret in components
+title: Reference a secret in Dapr components
-parent: Use Azure Keyvault as a secret store
+parent: Using Azure Key Vault as a secret store
 grand_parent: Bonus Assignments
 has_children: false
 nav_order: 3